You may not even notice you have gas leaking from your lawn mower until fumes fill your storage area. There are strong smells of gas filling the air.

 Because your fuel filter is necessary to keep dirt from entering your fuel system and engine, it’s important to regularly replace your filter annually when completing your John Deere service maintenance.

-Just like gas can degrade your fuel filter, the same is true of your fuel pump.
-Check the seams of your pump of leaks.
+Just like a gas can degrade your fuel filter, the same is true of your fuel pump.
+Check the seams of your pump for leaks.
 Replace the fuel pump with a new one when it is leaking.

 John Deere fuel tanks today are made with a high-density polyethylene material that can fail and leak at the seams.
 When this happens, it is best to replace your fuel tank when it develops a leak at the seam or it has been damaged.

 You will find a fuel shut-off valve on the bottom of your gas tank.
 It is common for these valves to develop leaks over time.
 The valve must be replaced with a new fuel shut-off valve to stop the leaking.

 Old Fuel Lines on Your John Deere Mower

 It is normal for your fuel lines to become dry and start to crack as they age.
 Fuel line leaks can also be caused by the clamps used on your John Deere to secure the fuel lines.
 These clamps can puncture the fuel hose.